Bluevect/ManimVideos/README.md

 This repo contains manim scripts used to create videos (for personal use).

-Created videos should only be uploaded to [bilibili](https://www.bilibili.com) by 歌迷就好 / Bluevect.
+Created videos should only be uploaded to [bilibili](https://www.bilibili.com) by 蓝叉戟 / Bluevect.

 Scripts used [ManimGL](https://github.com/3b1b/manim) (**not the community version**) by **3Blue1Brown**.

-*Some of the code is duplicated because of some reasons.*

 ## Script names and videos